hchautran/PiToMe/README.md

 # Set the ratio of remain token  per layer.
 See paper for details.
 model.ratio = 0.95
 ```

-### Text Classification
+Text Classification
+---
-We are supporting `bert` and `distilbert` for text classification tasks.
+We support `bert` and `distilbert` for text classification tasks.
 You can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.
 ```sh
 python main_tc.py \
    --algo $ALGO \